KevinSia/Documentation/README.md

 + Avoid using model classes in migrations as the model changes often.
 +
 ## Views
-+ DRY up your code by using layouts and partials
++ DRY up your code by using layouts and partials.
-+
++ Never make complex formatting in the views, export the formatting to a method in the view helper or the model.
++ Never call model layer directly from view.

+## Assets
++ Reserve app/assets for custom stylesheets, javascripts, or images.
++ Use lib/assets for your own libraries that don’t really fit into the scope of the application.
++ Third party code such as jQuery or bootstrap should be placed in vendor/assets.
++ When possible, use gemified versions of assets (e.g. jquery-rails, jquery-ui-rails, bootstrap-sass, zurb-foundation).

 --------------------------------------------------------------------------------------------------
 # R-Spec
 + No empty lines below `describe`, `context`, or `feature`